-CMDS 578G - Clinical Applications of Computers in Communication Disorders 3 hours
+CMDS 578G - Clinical Applications of Computers in Communication Disorders

 This course presents an overview of the computer applications that are available to clinicians for diagnosis and remediation of persons who have communication disorders.
 Emphasis will be placed on applications which are used directly with clients in speech and language intervention.
-Prerequisite: permission of instructor, prior experience with special populations such as CMDS 480, Clinical Practice or CMDS 681G, Advanced Clinical Practice, or SED 640G, Practicum.
+Prerequisite: Permission of the Director, and prior experience with special populations such as CMDS 480 Clinical Practice or CMDS 681G Advanced Clinical Practice.